-Every year, there are nearly 12 million cases of typhoid and more than 128,000 deaths caused by the disease.
+It is estimated that, in 2017, there were nearly 11 million cases of typhoid and more than 116,000 deaths caused by the disease worldwide.
 Research shows that the impact of typhoid in developing communities goes beyond physical illness and death.
 Typhoid infections can cause adverse pregnancy outcomes, impair physical and cognitive development, impact school attendance and performance, and limit productivity in the workforce.

 Typhoid is a bacterial infection in humans caused by the bacterium Salmonella enterica serotype Typhi (S. Typhi).
 Humans, once infected with typhoid, carry the bacteria in their bloodstream and intestinal tract, and subsequently shed it in their stool.
 A person contracts typhoid by consuming food or beverages that have been handled by a person who is shedding S. Typhi, or by drinking or washing food with water that has been tainted by sewage contaminated with S. Typhi.